amageh/incentivesDI-replication-package/README.md

 # REPLICATION PACKAGE

-This repository contains replication code for generating all tables and figures in the paper "*Incentive Effects of Disability Benefits*" (Annica Gehlen, Sebastian Becker, Johannes Geyer, Peter Haan)
+This repository contains replication code for generating all tables and figures in the paper "*Incentive Effects of Disability Benefits*" (Annica Gehlen, Sebastian Becker, Johannes Geyer, Peter Haan) published in the Journal of Labor Economics.

 ## REQUIREMENTS